 - Learn through practical architectural design and technology projects, field trips and guest lectures delivered by leading professionals

-- Take the opportunity to gain vital practical experience with an optional year on an industry placement
+- Take the opportunity to gain vital practical experience with a year on an industry placement

 - Draw on our links with major names in the sector locally, nationally and internationally